 Using Your Histograms

 Now that you understand histograms, let’s look at how to use them in the field to determine the need for HDR.
 When I am setting up a shot in the field, I begin with a base ISO for the cleanest image.
 I choose an aperture based on my desired depth of field, often f8-f16 for landscape shots.
 I then set the shutter speed as metered by the camera and take a shot.
 Next, I check for the highlight warming alert on the LCD, telling me that I have blown highlights.
 I adjust the shutter speed just until I see the tiniest indication of blown highlights.
-This gives me the best exposure with the most data and no risk of having no data in the lightest part of the image.
+This gives me the best exposure with the most data.
+Moreover, it leaves no risk of having no data in the lightest part of the image.

 Once I have completed these steps, I check the histogram of the last image.
 I know that the histogram will probably be more towards the right, where the most data lives, because I adjusted the exposure to allow for this.
 This is exactly what I want.
 Now, all I need to do is check the left side of the histogram for any indication that I have dark areas of the image with no data.
 If I find that I have climbed the left side of the histogram, thus having left those areas with no information, I know that I must bracket my shots in the field to get the full dynamic range of the scene.
 I will have a little work in post-processing, but I know I am going home with all the data I need to make a successful image with nice shadows and detail in the highlights.

 First, let’s look at a RAW file and histogram that show me I can capture all the necessary data in one shot.

 I determined an exposure that was as far to the right as I could go without climbing the wall of the histogram.
 I then checked the left side to be sure I wasn’t climbing.
 Note that both walls on the histogram do not show clipping, so I’m good with one shot.